skronheim/Project-4/README.md

 ### Genre Prediction

 # Summary

+In terms of the K-Means model, the PCA model was better able to create clusters using the selected features with a 95% explained variance ratio.
+It would be interesting to see what a 3D version of the K-means clusters would look like and if that would better show the clusters.
+While the PCA model shows 4 fairly distinct clusters, further examination of the songs within these clusters would need to be conducted to better understand how the songs in each cluster are connected.
+It would also be interesting to redue these models including Track_gene in the features or simply comparing popularity to Track_gene.

 In terms of popularity predictions, a neural network model is able to predict the binary popular vs unpopular categories relatively well, with a final accuracy of ~83%.
 However, the model is significantly less accurate the more segments the popularity is split into, with accuracy of only 67% with four bins and 71% with three bins (before the addition of random oversampling, such that these accuracy scores may be too high).
 Random oversampling in all cases decreased the model accuracy.
 However only 12% of the songs were labeled with popularity > 60, so the higher accuracy may not be fully representative without the oversampling.
 Overall while we were able to build a relatively accurate model to predict the popularity of a song based on its characteristics, this dataset does not support this prediction very well due to how skewed the dataset is toward 'unpopular' songs.
 This may be a problem with this specific dataset, that the inclusion of more songs may improve, or it may be a problem with Spotify's measure of popularity (perhaps popularity is very stringent, such that very few songs are actually marked as popular).